goalifyplus/docs/administrator-guides/account-settings/README.md

 # Account Settings

-In this section you can modify various settings about the accounts of the users in your Rocket.Chat server.
+In this section you can modify various settings about the accounts of the users in your Goalify.Chat server.

 In this guide we will go over all settings in the _Accounts_ Section.